rebelsky/sams-assorted-musings-reflections/cnix-thinking-in-c.md

 first course to get students accustomed to higher-order programming, anonymous procedures, recursion, and the benefits of side-effect-free approaches.
-We teach C in the second course not only to help students think imperatively, but also for the additional ways of thinking that C encourages [1].
+We teach C in the second course not only to help students think imperatively but also for the additional ways of thinking that C encourages [1].
 We teach Java [2] or C# [3,4] in the third course to develop models of object-oriented thinking and to give students the experience of working with a language that does not trust the programmer